amspell04/comp423-course-notes/docs/tutorials/rust-setup.md

 !!! info "What does this command do?"
      This command causes the compiler to compile our project **AND** execute.
 This is different from ```cargo build``` as ``` cargo run``` actually executes the binary file while the ```cargo build``` command just compiles the binary file.
 Using ``` cargo build ``` alone is good to use for debuggging your program, and using ```cargo run``` is good for when you are ready to execute your program!

-G. In the terminal after the ```cargo run``` command you should see "Hello COMP423" output!
+H. In the terminal after the ```cargo run``` command you should see "Hello COMP423" output!

-H. To commit and push these changes to your GitHub repository, run the following lines of code in your terminal:
+I. To commit and push these changes to your GitHub repository, run the following lines of code in your terminal:

 ```
 git add .